camunda/camunda-bpm-examples/clients/java/dataformat/README.md

 and the running platform is [compatible](https://docs.camunda.org/manual/user-guide/ext-client/compatibility-matrix/) with the client version.

 ## Start the Camunda Platform Runtime
-* Microsoft Windows users need to run the `start-camunda.bat` file
+* Microsoft Windows users need to run the `start.bat` file
-* Users of Unix based operating systems need to run the `start-camunda.sh` file
+* Users of Unix based operating systems need to run the `start.sh` file

 ## Deploy a Process